 “Before setting off for my big solo trip around the world, an experienced travelling friend offered me their backpack.
 I was like “seriously how am I going to fit all my stuff in there?”
 So I bought the biggest suitcase I could find, jammed it with as much stuff as possible and off I set.

-Little did I know just how much trouble I was in for.
+Little did I know just how much trouble I was in for with backpacking mistakes like this one.
 I had to drag this thing up numerous narrow flights of stairs throughout Europe Hostels, on and off trains in the middle of peak hour in London and New York, as well as wheel it through cities that don’t have the best pathways such as the Greek Islands and Central America.
 Sure young girls can batter their eyelids and hope a gentleman will take pity on you – but this option is not always available!

 I have since learned the beauty of travelling lightly with minimum clothes as well as the advantage of a backpack.
 You don’t want to be weighed down when travelling by stuff – so my advice to you, get yourself a backpack and only take the bare essentials – you will thank me for it – I promise!”